privacybydesign/uniqueid-issuer/README.md

 # UniqueID issuer

-An IRMA issuer of randomly generated login codes.
+An IRMA issuer of randomly generated login codes that can be used as unique random usernames in for example a website.

 ## Description